VS

 Both vehicles offer seating for 5 people.

-In terms of boot space, the Mercedes E Class offers barely noticeable more room – 540 L compared to 536 L. That’s a difference of about 4 L.
+Looking at boot space, the Mercedes E Class offers marginally more boot space – 540 L compared to 536 L. That’s a difference of about 4 L.

-When it comes to payload, Mercedes E Class evident takes the win – 640 kg compared to 456 kg.
+When it comes to payload, the Mercedes E Class carries clearly more – 640 kg compared to 456 kg.
 That’s a difference of about 184 kg.

 Mercedes E Class